nus-cs2103-AY2223S2/ip/docs/README.md

 #### mark

-Marks a task index from task list as complete and outputs success message.
+Marks a task from task list as complete and outputs success message.

 Example of usage: